alibaba/GraphScope/docs/analytical_engine/tutorial_networkx_operations.md

             print(f"({n}, {nbr}, {wt:.3})")
 ```

-Convenient access to all edges is achieved with the edges property.
+Access to all edges with edge properties is achieved with:

 ```python
 for (u, v, wt) in FG.edges.data("weight"):